Advice to help you live your healthiest life, covering fitness, nutrition, mental health, self-care and much more.

-All public schools in the province are closed to in-person learning until at least the end of May.
-In-restaurant dining, personal care services, gyms and most retailers are now closed across the province.
+All public schools in the province are closed to in-person learning for the rest of the school year.
+In-restaurant dining, personal care services, gyms and most retailers are closed across the province.
 Cultural and sporting events, festivals and gatherings aren’t allowed.
 Read more about the restrictions.

 There are also new rules about wearing masks.
 Masks are now required in outdoor spaces where it’s hard to keep distance from others, such as parks and playgrounds.
 In day cares, all staff, visitors and children over age two are required to wear masks.
 People working inside offices and warehouses must wear masks.

 Getting tested regularly for COVID-19 is key to stopping the virus in its tracks.
-But due to high demand for tests for people who have symptoms or have been exposed to COVID-19, you should only book a test at a primary assessment centre if you have symptoms or have been exposed to the virus or been in contact with a positive case.
-You can also book a test if you must be tested 72 hours before surgery.
-If that’s not your situation, opt for a rapid test at pop-up clinic instead (see below).
+Book a test at a primary assessment centre if you have symptoms or have been exposed to the virus or been in contact with a positive case. (you can also book a test if you must be tested 72 hours before surgery.)
+Otherwise, opt for a rapid test at pop-up clinic instead (see below).